ixmatus/4330-arm9-fcc-testing/README.md

 ### Carrier only continuous wave
 Note, we did biology experiments and discovered this command: `hcitool cmd 0x3f 0x14` it turns on the radio, at a randomly selected channel for *Bluetooth Classic only*, it may be of interest to someone.

-## Broadcom 4330 Firmware note
-The Broadcom 4330 is a dynamically programmed chip, you have to download firmware to it.
-None of the test commands in this repository will work if you are providing the production version of the 4330's binary image to the kernel driver. *You must have the manufacturer binary firmware image* to load onto the chip in order for any of the `wl` utility test-mode commands to work.

-## Building `wl` for Linux ARM9
-This required a combination of a custom package provided to us from our vendor and linking in the netlink 80211 library.
-You of course need an entire cross-compiler toolchain, you're on your own there.